The Architecture of Happiness: Reception

 Not all reviews have been positive.
-Reviewing the book, New York Times reviewer Jim Holt, wrote "like de Botton’s previous books, ... contains its quota of piffle dressed up in pompous language," saying that de Botton's over-sensitivity to his surroundings even becomes humorous "in a Woody Allen-ish sort of way."
+Reviewing the book, New York Times reviewer Jim Holt, wrote "like de Botton's previous books, ... contains its quota of piffle dressed up in pompous language," saying that de Botton's over-sensitivity to his surroundings even becomes humorous "in a Woody Allen-ish sort of way."
 Another reviewer, Mark Lamster in I.D.
-Magazine wrote, "[De Botton] has produced a meandering, pompous disquisition that betrays an autodidact’s haphazard sense of the field, but with little of the original thinking that might be expected from an outsider. ...
+Magazine wrote, "[De Botton] has produced a meandering, pompous disquisition that betrays an autodidact's haphazard sense of the field, but with little of the original thinking that might be expected from an outsider. ...
 The Architecture of Happiness would be an innocuous castoff if not for its proselytizing ambitions (it has so far spawned a PBS miniseries) and a set of rather insidious ideas camouflaged in its twee prose."

-Cinematization
+The book featured prominently in the 2009 film 500 Days of Summer, where it was the reading matter of choice for the protagonist.

+Adaptation

 A television series, The Perfect Home, commissioned for Channel 4 and which first aired in 2006, was based on the book.

-This book was featured in 500 Days of Summer.